particle-iot/docs/src/content/en/shared/firmware.md

 Unless the seed is modified, the same sequence of random numbers would be produced each time the system starts.

-Fortunately, when the core connects to the cloud, it receives a very randomized seed value, which is used as the random seed.
+Fortunately, when the device connects to the cloud, it receives a very randomized seed value, which is used as the random seed.
 So you can be sure the random numbers produced will be different each time your program is run.

 *** Disable random seed from the cloud ***

-When the core receives a new random seed from the cloud, it's passed to this function:
+When the device receives a new random seed from the cloud, it's passed to this function:

 ```
 void random_seed_from_cloud(unsigned int seed);